obshtestvo/egov/RESEARCH.md

 1. LumX has a better code structure: SASS files are better modularized, colors are extracted in a simpler way, there are some cool media query mixin
 1. Materialize CSS has a better styling for google design "card" component
 1. Ditch Materilize CSS - very limited implementation, use LumX
 1. Ditch Polymer and webcomponents - very easy to reach edge cases and bugs.
-Webcomponents' page says technology is mature and using polyfills for firefox but it's not mature enough.
-Should have been stated clearly.
+Webcomponents' page says technology is mature and using polyfills for firefox fixes everything, but it's not mature enough.
+This should have been stated clearly.
+Disappointing.
 1. Use LumX wonderful modularized SCSS and use only what we need
 1. Build our own styles looking at LumX